Knowledge-Driven Federated Graph Learning on Model Heterogeneity

 \subsubsection{Heterogeneity Simulations}

-To partition data to each client, the Louvain \cite{Louvain} community detection algorithm is employed to simulate subgraph systems by partitioning the graph into multiple clusters, which were subsequently allocated to distributed clients.
-To ensure uniformity and fairness in the experimental setup, experiments are conducted using configurations of 5, 10, and 20 clients.
-For model heterogeneity settings, we consider two scenarios. \textbf{The first scenario involves different model architectures}, utilizing five distinct two-layer graph neural network architectures: GCN \cite{kipf2017GCN}, GAT \cite{velivckovic2018gat}, GraphSAGE \cite{hamilton2017graphsage}, GIN \cite{xu2018gin}, and SGC \cite{wu2019sgc}. \textbf{The second scenario addresses variations in model scale}.
-Leveraging the technology of deep GNNs \cite{jknet}, we employed a lightweight two-layer SGC, a conventional two-layer GCN, as well as deeper models including four-layer GCN, six-layer GCN, and eight-layer GCN.
+To partition data to each client, we deploy Louvain~\cite{Louvain} community detection algorithm to partition graph into subgraphs that are distributed to clients.
+To ensure uniformity and simulate multi-clients scenarios, we conduct experiments using configurations of 5, 10, and 20 clients.
+Specifically, we consider two model heterogeneity scenarios: \textbf{(1) Divergent model architectures}.
+We utilize five distinct two-layer graph neural network architectures: GCN~\cite{kipf2017GCN}, GAT~\cite{velivckovic2018gat}, GraphSAGE~\cite{hamilton2017graphsage}, GIN~\cite{xu2018gin}, and SGC~\cite{wu2019sgc}. \textbf{(2)Varying model scales}.
+We leverage deep GNNs technology ~\cite{jknet} to employ a lightweight two-layer SGC, a conventional two-layer GCN, and deeper models including four-layer GCN, six-layer GCN, and eight-layer GCN.
 For the allocation of clients, given $K$ clients, the model architecture assigned to the $k$-th client is determined by ($k \bmod 5$), $k \in |K|$.
-The parameters of each assigned model architecture are re-initialized for every respective client.
+The parameters of each assigned model architecture are re-initialized for every client.